mayromr/async-dag/README.md

 7. The [build_dag](./src/async_dag/task_manager.py) helper function.

-For a full example please look at [./examples/readme.py](./examples/readme.py).
+For a full example take a look at [./examples/readme.py](./examples/readme.py).